 - If the jurisdiction issues separate licenses for funeral directors and embalmers, letters of good standing for both licenses are required.

-Additional Requirements for Applicants by Resident Internship
+Additional Requirement for Applicants by Resident Internship

 State Examination Requirement